Top three reasons to upgrade your skills in Banff

 AST Level 1 Course in Banff

-This introductory Level 1 course will help you understand the perils of the backcountry and prepare you for any challenges you might face during your travels through the snowy wilderness.
-On your first day of classroom study, learn the theory in Banff’s Ptarmigan Inn, then put your newfound knowledge to use on your next day in the field.
+This introductory avalanche safety course will help you understand the perils of the backcountry and prepare you for any challenges you might face during your travels through the snowy wilderness.
+Learn avalanche safety theory from your seasoned and certified instructors in a safe online environment, then spend the following day putting your newfound knowledge to use in the field.

 Meet your guide